jumpinjackie/forge-e33-mod/design/RED.md

 3R
 Kindred Instant - Expeditioner
 You may sacrifice a Mountain rather than pay this spell's mana cost.
-This spell deals 5 damage to target creature or planeswalker.
+Crustal Crush deals 5 damage to target creature or planeswalker.
 ```

 [card implementation](../custom/cards/c/crustal_crush.txt)